-The Archimedes Palimpsest, a tenth century manuscript, is the unique source for two of Archimedes treatises, The Method and Stomachion, and it is the unique source for the Greek text of On Floating Bodies.
+The Archimedes Palimpsest, a 10th century manuscript, is the unique source for two of Archimedes treatises, The Method and Stomachion, and it is the unique source for the Greek text of On Floating Bodies.
 Discovered in 1906 by J.L.
 Heiberg, it plays a prominent role in his 1910-15 edition of the works of Archimedes, upon which all subsequent work on Archimedes has been based.

-In private hands throughout much of the twentieth century, it was sold at auction to a private collector in 1998, and subsequently deposited at The Walters Art Museum in Baltimore, Maryland by the owner a few months later.
+In private hands throughout much of the 20th century, it was sold at auction to a private collector in 1998, and subsequently deposited at The Walters Art Museum in Baltimore, Maryland by the owner a few months later.
 Since that date the manuscript has been the subject of conservation, imaging, and scholarship.

 This lecture will describe the history of the Palimpsest, its conservation treatment, and continuing research.